-Drew Black enters his 15th year at the helm of Wesleyan wrestling in 2012-13 as an associate professor of physical education.
-Drew also serves as strength and conditioning coach as well as fitness center coordinator at the college.
+Drew Black enters his 18th year at the helm of Wesleyan wrestling in 2015-16 as an associate professor of physical education.
+Drew also serves as head strength and conditioning coach as well as fitness center coordinator at the college.
 He is certified through both the National Strength and Conditioning Association (NSCA) and USA Weightlifting as a Level I club coach.

-The 2011-12 season proved to be one of the most memorable in Wesleyan wrestling history as the Cardinals hosted and won the 2012 New England Wrestling Association (NEWA) Championship.
-This was Wesleyan's second team championship with the first one attained in 1984.
+The 2011-12 and 2012-13 seasons proved to be two of the most memorable in Wesleyan wrestling history as the Cardinals hosted and won the 2012 New England Wrestling Association (NEWA) Championship, which was Wesleyan's second team championship with the first one attained in 1984.
 It was also the second time in school history that Wesleyan sent four individuals to the NCAA Championships with Jefferson Ajayi '13 coming home as an All-American, placing seventh at 184 lbs.
 The team won the championship with eight conference placers including five finalists and three champions.
-In addition, Drew received the NEWA Coach of the Year, the second time in the past three seasons he has received the honor.
+In 2012-13, the Cardinals set historic marks by placing sixth at the NCAA Division III National Duals, defeating two top-10 teams in #7 Olivet and #9 Ithaca.
+Wesleyan became only the second New England team in the history of the event to place at the National Duals.
+The national dual victories catapulted Wesleyan to a historic ranking of 10th in the nation for Division III Wrestling.
+The team finished 11th in the nation for the regular dual season.
+The team finished 15-7 for the third most wins in Wesleyan history with all seven losses coming at the hands of top-10 teams in the nation.

 Year in and year out, the Wesleyan wrestling team competes nationally for wrestling and academic recognition.
-The team has earned team scholar All-America status in 11 of the last 12 years (all but 2003), most recently finishing fourth in the country for the third consecutive year with a 3.44 team GPA.
+The team has earned team scholar All-America status in 14 of the last 15 years (all but 2003), most recently finishing 11th in the country with a 3.44 team GPA.
+Wesleyan had finished fourth in the nation for three straight years (2010, 2011, 2012).

-Drew served as president of the NEWA Coaches Association for five years and is a six-year veteran board member of the National Wrestling Coaches Association.
-In addition he is Connecticut's national team director with USAWCT for freestyle and Greco-Roman wrestling.
+Drew is currently serving as president of the NEWA Coaches Association, a position he previous held for six years during his first 16 years at Wesleyan, and is a six-year veteran board member of the National Wrestling Coaches Association.

 A 1992 graduate of Syracuse University who went on to earn his Master's degree at Kent St. University in 1994, Drew took over as head wrestling coach and strength and conditioning coach at Wesleyan in 1998-99.
 A four-year varsity wrestler for the Orangemen and a team co-captain as a senior, Drew was a two-time runner-up at the N.Y. state collegiate wrestling championships, seventh-place finisher at the 1991 Midlands Tournament and a fifth-place finisher in the E.I.W.A.
 Tournament in 1992.